-Due to the current public health order, the Library building is currently closed to the public.
-However staff members are available to provide library service through curbside pickup or delivery between 9:30 am and 4 pm, Tuesday through Friday.
+Under the current public health order, the Library building is now open to the public with mandatory contact tracing and masks.
+Staff members are still available to provide library service through curbside pickup or delivery during our open hours 9:30 am and 4 pm, Tuesday through Friday.

 Using Your Account Online

 The Library is using software called Evergreen that puts our catalogue on the Web and gives patrons online access to renew books or place holds.
 With a patron card you’ll be able to access your account and use online services like eLibraries Manitoba (audiobooks and ebooks) and EBSCOhost (online databases).

 Please visit the Library to sign up for a new card if you don’t yet have one.

 To download audiobooks or ebooks visit eLibraries Manitoba.